Saturday, June 16, 2018

 From there, we proceeded to the lagoon.
 The water level was only a few inches, so our driver walked, pushing the boat after Greg and I alighted.
 In the sand, in water 6 inches in depth, baby black-tipped reef sharks swam to and fro.
 They were numerous but even harder to approach.

 Our driver dropped us off for a swim while he headed to the beach to prepare our lunch.
 There were a few hard coral bommies.
 More tiny baby sharks swam determinedly around in a few inches of water, so shallow I could not even submerge my dome below the water’s surface.
 Greg attempted to corral a shark toward me with his feet, another failed experiment.
-He brought the Mavic with him, but it was windy to fly it close enough to the water’s surface to shoot the tiny sharks from the air.
+He brought the Mavic with him, but it was too windy to fly it close enough to the water’s surface to shoot the tiny sharks from the air.

 Heading back, the skiff’s motor made encouraging rumbles but refused to actually turn over, so our driver ended up towing us out of the lagoon, while swimming.

-While we were still in the skiff, we tried another tack, lying prone in the back of the skiff, hanging off the back , with the cameras dangling in the water, while our driver threw leftover bits of lunch overboard.
+While we were still in the skiff, we tried another tact, lying prone in the back of the skiff, hanging off the back , with the cameras dangling in the water, while our driver threw leftover bits of lunch overboard.
 This brought the sharks and fish in a rush.

 The ride back was a white foam-churning, droning chariot, which landed us at the dock directly across the street from the airport.
 We were a half an hour early for our 2 pm rendezvous, so were headed back to the pension to meet Steve when we saw the le Relais de Josephine van pulling into the airport with Steve and 2 French couples also headed to Fakarava.
 The man who had picked us up in his truck, presumably the boat owner, suggested we could shower at his house nearby.